esporo/steve/README.md

 - [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) &mdash; generates the XML sitemap.
 - [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) &mdash; paginates the home post list.
 - [jekyll-archives](https://github.com/jekyll/jekyll-archives) &mdash; generates the archives by date, tag and category.
+- [jekyll-loading-lazy](https://github.com/gildesmarais/jekyll-loading-lazy) &mdash; adds `loading="lazy"` to all images and frames on your pages and posts.

 While Steve sets initial configurations for these plugins, you may want to change them in your `_config.yml`.
 Please refer to these plugins documentations for further reading about how to change their config options.